MiguelBarriosAl/Go-App/README.md

     They are data structures formed by lists of attributes characterized by a name and a type.
 The way to declare a struct is by using the struct keyword with its definition following between braces ({ }).
 It is important to remember that the case-sensitive rule also applies here to determine whether the attributes are public or private. https://go.dev/play/p/V32fuTZXbYD

+- **INTERFACES**

+    Keywork: Interfaces

+        func send(encrypter interface{ Encrypt([]byte) string }) {
+        // method implementation
+        }

+    Function called `send` with a parameter `encrypter`, which is a variable that is an `interface` that has an `Encrypt` method, which receives an array of `bytes` and returns a `string`.

+- **DEFINED TYPES**

+    The defined types also known as type alias are types created from the definition of other basic or native types of the language (e.g. string, struct, interface, func, channel, etc).

+    The way to define a defined type is by using the reserved word type and then the type it represents.
+This allows us to give semantics to our code

+        package main

+        import "time"

+        type page struct {
+            number int
+            header string
+            text   string
+        }

+        type book struct {
+            title       string
+            autor       string
+            releaseDate *time.Time
+            pages       []page
+        }